 9. The Reverse Squeeze Page Funnel

 Like the previous sales funnel, this option relies on giving information away for free.
 Instead of requiring people to provide their emails before they discover new information, you start by giving your audience useful information in a blog or video.
 After they have watched the video, you ask them to sign up for more information.
 Because you have already demonstrated the value of your products and services, customers are more willing to give you their email addresses.
+No matter which funnel you choose, you’ll always collect email addresses.
+That’s because email marketing is one of the most important marketing platforms for businesses all over the world.

 10. The Application Funnel